aristanetworks/anta/docs/cli/get-tests.md

 ```

 !!! tip
-    By default `anta get tests` will retrieve the tests available in ANTA
+    By default, `anta get tests` will retrieve all tests available in ANTA.

 ### Examples